thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/temco-controls-tstat-10-and-hum-w1.md

 ## Check data on ThingsBoard

-Once you have successfully done all the steps above and Gateway sent data, you can see it in the Device Telemetry Tab:
+Once you have successfully done all the steps above and Gateway sent data, you can see it in the device telemetry tab:

-- Click on the device row in the table to open device details;
+- Click on the device row in the table to open its details;
-- Navigate to the telemetry tab.
+- Navigate to the "Latest telemetry" tab.

 {% if page.docsPrefix == "pe/" or page.docsPrefix contains "paas/" or docsPrefix == "pe/" or docsPrefix contains "paas/" %}
 ![imagePe](/images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-device-1-pe.png)